 Overbite

-An overbite, also known as a deep bite, s a common orthodontic issue that can affect the appearance and function of the teeth.
+An overbite, also known as a deep bite, is a common orthodontic issue that can affect the appearance and function of the teeth.
 It occurs when the top teeth visibly protrude outwards, past the bottom teeth.
 This can be caused by genetics or thumb-sucking habits in children.

 Overbites can lead to various oral health issues if left untreated, such as difficulty chewing and jaw misalignment which can cause a range of issues from ear pain to headaches.